Joe2308/hooplife-ms4/TESTING.md

 <hr style="height:5px;border-width:0;color:gray;background-color: #005b96">

 ## User Authentication:
 I carried out exstensive testing to make sure no user error caused the site to malfunction.
-To acheieve this I would check all urls available to non logged in and logged in users and manually change them in the browser.
+To achieve this I would check all urls available to non logged in and logged in users and manually change them in the browser.
 I got the following results:

 1. **Changing to a url that does not exists**:
 This gave me a 404 error which lets the user know there is no such page and guides them to the home page.